This post may contain affiliate links. Read my full disclosure policy.

-Delicious, healthy, Coconut Almond Bars, similar to “Kind Bars“!
+Delicious, healthy Nut Bars, similar to "Kind Bars"!
 A gluten-free, paleo, grain-free, granola bar recipe that you will fall in love with!

-For the past several weeks, I have been cranking out batches and batches of these Coconut Almond Bars – I can’t seem to keep them in stock.
-Chewy, with a nice crunchy snap, these “energy bars” are packed full of protein, are gluten free, and not too sweet.
+For the past several weeks, I have been cranking out batches and batches of these Nut Bars – I can’t seem to keep them in stock!
+Chewy, with a nice crunchy snap, these “energy bars” are packed full of protein, are gluten-free, and not too sweet.
 These are my take on the Kind Bars available at most grocery stores, and they came about one day after watching Brian eat four (!)
 Kind Bars in one sitting, as I mentally calculated the cost.
 In this house, frugality is the mother of invention.
 So right then and there, I decided I would start making them.
-This version contains no sugar or oil and is made with a few very simple ingredients – all healthy and good for you.
-They are easy to whip up, but do require one piece of valuable kitchen equipment – a candy thermometer – which can be found at your grocery store.
-This basic recipe can be used as a jumping-off point to create your own personalized version.
+This basic recipe can be used as a jumping-off point to create your own personalized versions.

 Delcious, healthy, Coconut Almond Bars, similar to "Kind Bars"!
 A gluten-free, paleo, grain-free, granola bar recipe that you will fall in love with! #granolabars #paleo